MichaelCarloH/WWI-Poster-Analysis-Datathon/README.md

 ## Workflow

+Located in the 'src' folder all files below marked as extra aren't part of the datatthon results presented, however can be used to run different models or visualize certain data.

 ### 1. **TinyTroupe – Counter-Propaganda Generation**
 **'TinyTroupe.ipynb'** is a Jupyter Notebook simulation where **two AI agents engage in a conversation** about a given WWI propaganda poster.
 The discussion is designed to: